How does a criminal trial work?

 The delay involved must be caused by the Crown or the Courts.
 Any delay caused by the accused will not count as an unreasonable delay when a section 11(b) application is considered by a Court.
 Therefore, an accused cannot intentionally delay a criminal case and then successfully argue later on that his or her right to a trial without unreasonable delay has been violated.
 However, where the Crown or Courts are the true sources of unreasonable delay, a section 11(b) Charter application can be a viable remedy.
 The application will be made stronger and more compelling if the accused can demonstrate some specific form of actual prejudice caused by the delay.

-Adam Weisberg has brought numerous successful 11(b) application, some of which can be reviewed on the Successes page.
+Adam Weisberg has brought numerous successful 11(b) applications, some of which can be reviewed on the Successes page.

 Arbitrary detention – s.
 9 of the Charter